-Engineering

-ENGR-111 Introduction to Engineering
+Engineering ENGR-111 Introduction to Engineering

-Introduction to basic ideas and tools of the engineering profession.
-Rudiments and methods of engineering analysis, design and problem solving culminating in a design project.
+3 credits, Fall/Winter Introduction to basic ideas and tools of the engineering profession.
+Rudiments and methods of engineering analysis, design, and problem solving culminating in a design project.
 The class will cover all facets of design, including background research, requirement specification and prioritization, development, prototype construction, testing, and evaluation for future redesigns.
-Corequisite: Placement in MTH-112 or higher.
+Prerequisite: Previous completion of or current enrollment in MTH-112 or higher; or instructor consent.